Photo by AFP

 On November 2, 2019, it appeared unlikely Bayern was heading toward another title as they suffered a crushing 5-1 defeat to mid-table club Eintracht Frankfurt.
 Centerback Jerome Boateng was sent off with a red card early in the match and was overwhelmed from there.
 Bayern fell to fourth in the Bundesliga table and they fired manager Niko Kovac.

-The following week, the Bayern everyone is familiar with would return as they blasted rival Borussia Dortmund 4-0 under new manager Jupp Heynckes.
+The following week, the Bayern everyone is familiar with would return as they blasted rival Borussia Dortmund 4-0 under new manager Hansi Flick.
 They would take off from there and capture the title with two matchdays to spare.

 What caused the sudden turnaround?
 Great wing play and excellent all-around contributions from their defenders.